-David Ho-Yi Chan is a young composer, conductor and organist born in Hong Kong.
+David Ho-Yi Chan (b.1992) is a young composer, conductor and organist born in Hong Kong.
 Along his profound interest in exploring harmonic syntax, Chan’s music seeks to enrich the beauty of simplicity and exemplifies solid practical writings with a clear sense of direction building and consistency by integrating both contemporary and traditional concepts.
-Highlighted projects include commissions from various organisations and collaborations with different performers, such as Choir of Selwyn College, Cambridge, Choir of St Pancras Church, London, Hong Kong Oratorio Society, Hong Kong Strings, RTHK Quartet, Hong Kong Children’s Choir, Yat Po Singers, Romer (String Quartet), Hong Kong New Music Ensemble, Jenga – The Hong Kong Percussion Quartet etc. Recent commissions include his choral work Gods on the Magpie Bridge, premiered by Marymount Secondary School Choir in the Béla Bartók 27th International Choir Competition and the choir won the champion in the category of youth choir.
+Highlighted commissioners and collaborators include BBC Singers, Choir of Selwyn College, Cambridge, Choir of St Pancras Church, Hong Kong Oratorio Society, Hong Kong Strings, RTHK Quartet, Hong Kong Children’s Choir, Yat Po Singers, Romer (String Quartet), Hong Kong New Music Ensemble, Hong Kong Youth Windophilics etc.

-Currently, Chan is pursuing his Master of Composition degree at the Royal College of Music, majoring in composition under the tutelage of Joseph Horovitz and Kenneth Hesketh; and minoring in organ under the tutelage of Sophie-Véronique Cauchefer-Choplin and David Graham.
-During his time in London, he had served as the Director of Music at John Keble Church.
-Notably, Chan was responsible for the choir serving in the choral evensong led by the Bishop of London for commemorating the 150th anniversary of John Keble’s death.
+Supported by the Elsie Gertrude Martin Award, Henry Wood Accommodation Trust (2016), CASH Music Scholarship (2015) and Jebsen & Co.
+Choral Arts Youth Scholarship (2015), Chan graduated from the Royal College of Music where he obtained a Master of Composition under the tutelage of Joseph Horovitz and Kenneth Hesketh, and studied organ under the tutelage of Sophie-Véronique Cauchefer-Choplin and David Graham.
+During his study in London, he had been served as the Director of Music at John Keble Church.
+Notably, Chan led the choir for serving in the choral evensong with the Bishop of London during the Patronal Festival for commemorating the 150th anniversary of John Keble’s death.